Contraction Clustering (RASTER): A Very Fast Big Data Algorithm for Sequential and Parallel Density-Based Clustering in Linear Time, Constant Memory, and a Single Pass: Evaluation

 \paragraph{Discussion} In experiment 1, RASTER$\star$ outperforms an assortment of other clustering algorithms by a wide margin.
 Given the popularity of \texttt{scikit-learn}, these implementations can be considered state-of-the-art.
 Of course, those algorithms may have been developed for other use cases than ours (cf.~\ref{app-a} for a brief discussion of RASTER as a general-purpose density-based clustering algorithm).
 Not only is their runtime worse, many of them have memory requirements that make them unsuitable for density-based clustering of big data.
 Even though RASTER$\star$ was hamstrung in that comparison, it still has the best performance, and by a wide margin.
 Furthermore, as a comparison of the data in Table ~\ref{table:comparison} and Table \ref{table:seq} shows, RASTER is about five times faster than RASTER$\star$, without those limitations.

 There is a conceptual similarity between a sub-method of CLIQUE and RASTER, but the former performs lookup in a way that scales poorly as the input increases.
 This may not be obvious when using inputs with very few clusters, as it was done in the original papers~\cite{Agrawal1998, Agrawal2005}.
 Yet, CLIQUE is not an ideal choice in a big data context.
 We spent a considerable amount of time on comparing RASTER and CLIQUE.
 There are very few widely available implementations of the latter, however, which perhaps underscores that CLIQUE is more interesting from a theoretical perspective.
 We consulted the implementations of the \texttt{pyclustering} package\footnote{The code repository of the package \texttt{pyclustering} is \url{https://github.com/annoviko/pyclustering} (accessed 15 April 2019).} as well as Gy{\"o}rgy Katona's implementation.
 Our implementation is based on the latter and we improved its performance by a factor of more than 3.
 It is also noticeably faster than the implementation in \texttt{pyclustering}.
 Our results comparing RASTER to another widely available implementation of CLIQUE in Java are documented in \ref{app-b}.
+Thus, it seems that the comparatively low performance of CLIQUE is not due to a substandard implementation.

 In experiment 2, we have shown that RASTER and RASTER$'$ scale very well.
 The purpose of the additional implementation of RASTER in Rust is to show our algorithm's potential for real-world workloads.
 This implementation is able to process 500M points (1M clusters) in less than 50 seconds with a single thread.
 Unlike many other clustering algorithms, RASTER can be easily parallelized.
 The provided data also illustrate that there is an ideal range of values for the precision parameter, which is a measure of the resolution of the implied grid.
 With a precision value of 3, there is some misclassification because, for instance, two clusters in the data may be classified as one.
 At the other extreme, with a precision value of 5, a grid that is too fine may also lead to a reduced precision, but in that case the reason is that the elements of a cluster may be mapped to tiles that are too far apart for the used distance value.
 Subsequently, these scattered tiles do not meet the chosen minimum cluster size $\mu$ and are filtered out prior to the agglomeration step.